disi-unibo-nlp/nlg-metricverse/metric_card_guidelines.md

 ***Metric Card Instructions:*** *Copy this file into the relevant metric folder, then fill it out and save it as README.md.
 Feel free to take a look at existing metric cards if you'd like examples.*

 ## Metric description
 *Describe concisely the metric.
 What does it measure?
-What does it mean?
+How it works?
 What is it used for?*

 ### Inputs
 *List all input arguments in the format below*